Declarative (macro_rules!) macro improvements

 The next 6 months

-Over the next 6 months, I'll propose RFCs to improve the current state of declarative (macro_rules!) macros, and work to get those RFCs accepted.
+Over the next 6 months, I'll propose RFCs to improve the current state of declarative (macro_rules!) macros, and work with Eric Holk and Vincenzo Palazzo to get those RFCs implemented.
 Those RFCs together will enable:

 • Using macro_rules! to define attribute macros (#[attr])